|

 Hashimoto’s is an inflammation of the thyroid ducts.
 In essence a ‘hanging healing’ (PCL-A) where the healing phase has got ‘hung up’ due to ongoing conflict relapse.

-The hypothyroidism occurs when the efferent or outgoing thyroid ducts swell and occlude, thereby blocking thyroxin from entering into the bloodstream.
-If we can assist in a completion of the healing phase – thyroxin levels will return to normal.
+The hypothyroidism occurs when the efferent or outgoing thyroid ducts swell and occlude, thereby blocking thyroxine from entering into the bloodstream.
+If we can assist in a completion of the healing phase, thyroxine levels will return to normal.
 Otherwise, supplementation may be needed to avoid a condition known as myxedema, which involves a swelling of the skin and tissues.

 During conflict activity, the ducts will ulcerate (cell loss, cell negative) along with an elevation of “fight-or-flight” hormones.
 Only a slight tightness or pulling may be noticeable at this juncture.

-Once the individual has come to terms with the conflict, the swelling or edema will occlude the duct preventing the expression of thyroxin into the body.
-It is believed that the thyroid gland has become hypoactive or even non-functional – this is a misinterpretation.
+Once the individual has come to terms with the conflict, the swelling or edema will occlude the duct, preventing the expression of thyroxine into the body.
+It is believed that the thyroid gland has become hypoactive or even non-functional, but this is a misinterpretation.
 It is the swollen ducts that are lowering the thyroid hormone bio-availability.

 Letting My Body Heal